 Let’s be clear though: It is NOT about selling sustainability, or sustainable products.
 We want forward-looking brands to draw on the playbook and rethink the picture of the world that they paint through their advertising.
 We’re not asking them to stop selling their products, we’re just asking them to stop selling their products in a world that is all about bigger, faster, and more.

 The Playbook shows how people are already taking pleasure from a different type of world, one where time with friends and family, health and good food are all luxuries to aspire to.
 At the end of the day, this isn’t rocket science.
 We’re suggesting that forward-looking brands should check the structural integrity of their messaging.

 This is the first version of The Good Life 2.0 Playbook, focused on the USA.
 We are localizing new versions with our members and partners.
 We hope that you are as excited to explore it as we are to share it with you!
 Please do get in touch with the Sustainable Lifestyles Cluster with any questions that you may have about how best to use the Playbook.

-WEBINAR: Listen to this 30 minute webinar for an introduction into the thinking behind the Good Life 2.0 Playbook and how we see companies using it.
-We are also pleased to offer a Spanish Version of the webinar.
+We have also created a WEBINAR that explains The Good Life 2.0 in more detail.
+Listen to this 30 minute webinar for an introduction into the thinking behind the Good Life 2.0 Playbook and how we see companies using it.
+We are also pleased to offer the webinar in a Spanish Version.